 Peter: For me, that real-time sentiment monitoring, that just sets it so much apart from the trailing indicators that you may or may not get of questionable quality from traditional models of doing ‘the ring around’ or doing a survey.

-Have you seen a lot of the benefits in that sort of environment now?
+Have you seen a lot of the benefits in that new remote working environment now?

 So when we talk about life-changing connections, it might not always be recognisable in the moment but it has an impact that reverberates through your career.
 In the current environment where remote and flexible work has been absolutely accelerated by global events and we’re working towards a very different future.